stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 Use either [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/) for larger projects.
 Django provides a set of custom tools and libraries that closely integrate together.
 Pyramid offers a modular framework for integrating third-party Python libraries together into custom Web applications.

 These Web frameworks follow the WSGI standard.
+WSGI defines the interface for synchronous Python Web applications.
 Any server that supports WSGI can run Python Web applications, which means that there are many options for hosting your projects.
 You can either set up your own systems with the software of your choice, or use cloud services for application hosting.

 [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Python Anywhere](https://www.pythonanywhere.com/) enable you to run Python Web applications without managing systems.
 If you need more control over the infrastructure that your application uses, consider using containers and a Kubernetes service, such as [Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).